 Choose and download action music, ideal for battles, fights or tense scenes of your video game projects.
-All of this tracks are not copyrighted, so you can use them just writing my name Patrick de Arteaga and a link to this website in the credits of your game.
+All of this tracks are not copyrighted, so you can use them simply by adding a link to patrickdearteaga.com or my name Patrick de Arteaga in the credits of your game.
 And, of course, it’s royalty-free.

 |Luchando En El Peligro 2.0|

 |After a mixture of folk and modern, this theme emerged 10 years ago.
 Now remixed.|

 |Perfect for arcade and futuristic games.
 Electronic music always works with Sci-Fi genre.|

 |Very rhythmical arcade theme.
 Nice for platform and adventure games.|

 |Useful theme for intense battles, with strong percussion and some hopeful chords.|